bengfarrell/rgf-blog/content/blog/2014-07-22-wbc14-thoughts-wine-bloggers-conference.md

 I wouldn’t qualify my experience as negative in any way.
 My thinky thoughts are more about defining what sort of wine writer I am and considering whether that fits into the WBC’s intended audience or not.

-**1\.
-Value**
+## 1\.
+Value

 The conference was run by [Zephyr Adventures](http://www.zephyradventures.com/), which as their website rightfully claims, “specialize\[s\] in providing our travelers with big experiences from a small company at a fair price.”
 That company description exactly sums up my overall opinion of the conference.
-If nothing else, WBC14 offered two and a half days’ worth of unending wine tastings, two meals a day--
+If nothing else, WBC14 offered two and a half days’ worth of unending wine tastings, two meals a day—